 Use plain language that is concise and to the point.
-Keep to the facts - although your audiences may be emotional, your communication should never be emotional.
+Keep to the facts - although your audiences may be emotional, your communication should be empathic rather than emotional.
 Ensure that communications are consistent for each setting, and also consistent both within and between response incidents.